Mother of all Budgets: Outcomes

 Such was the unpopularity of Richardson's policies among voters that it nearly cost National the next election.
 At the 1993 election National's comfortable 18 seat majority from 1990 was reduced to a bare majority of only 1.
 This backlash against the government at the polls, combined with rapidly rising levels of unemployment, was due to the disapproval by the public of Richardson's budget decisions.
 The effect of her policies has had a profound effect on New Zealand.
 During her time in the finance portfolio, she implemented a radical shakeup of the healthcare system in New Zealand, which resulted in severe financial strains on hospitals.
 A 2015 review of the changes in income in New Zealand between 1990 and 1993 concluded that the income of welfare reliant households fell from 72% of the average national income to 58% in just three years.

 Anger about the budget played a significant role in the process of electoral reform in New Zealand.
 Revolted by the spectacle of three elections in a row where the winning parties broke their promises and implemented unpopular market reforms, the electorate voted to change the electoral system from first-past-the-post to mixed member proportional (MMP) in 1993.
-MMP prevented any party from commanding an absolute majority, thus removing their power to implement radical changes in government policy.
+MMP increased the difficulty for the major parties to command an absolute majority, thus lessening their power to implement radical changes in government policy.
 In the general elections of 1993 and 1996, several new parties benefited from the electorate's frustration, particularly the Alliance and New Zealand First.

 Benefit payments remained at low levels for the following three decades, across successive governments, until a large boost in the 2021 budget by the Sixth Labour Government.
 The finance minister Grant Robertson referenced the mother of all budgets in his budget speech stating that the benefit increases were to "right the wrongs" of Richardson's 1991 budget and would "address the most inequitable of the changes made 30 years ago".
 Richardson responded in defence of her budget’s legacy, saying, "Grant Robertson's budget is overtly driven by politics and the desire to pay off Labour supporters", as opposed to her budget, which was "...driven by a desire to lift economic growth and to make employment attractive."